vivanov-dp/zabbix-docker-template/README.md

 ## Setup
 - put `docker_template.conf` in the Zabbix Agent `conf.d` directory (usually `/etc/zabbix/zabbix_agentd.d/`) on the hosts you wish to monitor
-- add the user the agent runs as (usually `zabbix`) to the `docker` group to make docker's UNIX socket readable for API access
+- For Docker API access make docker's UNIX socket readable to the user the Zabbix Agent runs as.
+For example add user `zabbix` to the `docker` group:

     `sudo usermod -a -G docker zabbix`